Wes Borland: Personal life

 In April 1998, Borland married his long-time girlfriend Heather McMillan.
 The couple divorced in 2001.
 His second marriage was to Anna Carlise in March 2009.
 They divorced in 2013.
 In October 2016, he married Carré Callaway, lead singer of Queen Kwong.
 The couple resided together in Detroit.
 Callaway filed for divorce in 2019.
 In January 2023, Borland filed a defamation lawsuit against Callaway for statements Callaway made during an interview.
 In March 2023, it was announced that Borland’s lawsuit had been dismissed by a Detroit judge.

 Callaway and Borland were passionate about rescuing abandoned cats around the Detroit area, and together starred in a DIY Network renovation show, which followed their relocation to Detroit and subsequent renovation of a large house.

+Borland is currently in a relationship with Alie Jo Kvitek.

 Borland says "growing up as a minister's son in a Christian family who were conservative with that kind of stuff had an effect on me".
 Borland says he is an atheist, but although he does not believe in heaven, he hopes he is wrong.

 During a 2000 interview with Rolling Stone, Borland reveals that he was diagnosed with ADHD as a child, and he regularly took Dexedrine in treatment for behavioral issues, though he is an advocate for treatment without medication.

 Borland revealed on Dean Delray’s Let There Be Talk podcast that he had invested most of his early earnings in risky stock market investments.
 He stated that the market decline, as a result of the September 11 attacks, wiped out most of his wealth.